 Gippsland Secured Investments as Mortgagee of Registered Mortgages Numbered W348833Y and X256305M consents to the Owner entering into this Agreement and in the event that the Mortgagee becomes Mortgagee-in-possession, agrees to be bound by the covenants and conditions of this Agreement.

-For and on behalf of the Mortgagee, G.S.I.

-PETER MILTON MURPHY AS DIRECTOR
+For and Mortgagee, G.S.I. or NILTON MURPHY AS DIRECTOR

 PLANNING: PERMIT